alexgunkel/logbook/README.md

 # LogBook

-LogBook is a server-side application that lets you debug your web application by showing the log messages related to your web request.
+*LogBook* is a server-side application that lets you debug your web application by showing the log messages related to your web request.
+It stands in the tradition of FirePHP and ChromeLogger but extracts the core functionality into a server-side log-dispatcher.
+The reason is that for larger amounts of data, header fields are an inappropriate way to send all the logs from a web-application to the client.
+When you have a small application with few log events, it is quite easy to send those data with your HTTP-header.
+But their are hard limits that prevent you from sending as many log-data as a larger application will provide. *LogBook* collects all those data in a server-side application just to provide this information to the developer in an JavaScript-based frontend-application.

 A *logbook* is considered to be the whole information about a session.
 It's like keeping a book about a journey.
 Every session consists of the whole interaction between a client and an application.